Connexion

 With a master’s degree in Applied Communication in hand, he enrolled at the Conservatoire Royal de Bruxelles, where he won the First Prize (Prix De Coster) in Dramatic Art and the First Prize (Prix de l’Union des Artistes) straight away in Poetic Interpretation.

-In Belgium, he has performed at the Théâtre Royal du Parc (in Cyrano de Bergerac and Les Fourberies de Scapin), at the Théâtre Le Public (in the Opéra de Quat’Sous), at the Maison de la Poésie in Namur, where he launched a series of summer shows (Octave in Les Caprices de Marianne, Dérame/Tartaglia in Le Roi Cerf, Fracasse in the play of the same name, Ruy Blas) and in other, sometimes more surprising, venues: 160 metres underground in the cave of Han-sur-Lesse in particular (where he created the music for the music-theatre versions of Le Fantôme de l’Opéra, A Midsummer Night’s Dream and Peter Pan).
+In Belgium, he has performed at the Théâtre Royal du Parc, at the Théâtre Le Public, at the Maison de la Poésie in Namur, where he launched a series of summer shows (Les Caprices de Marianne, Le Roi Cerf, Fracasse, Ruy Blas) but also in the cave of Han-sur-Lesse in particular (where he created the music for brand new versions of Le Fantôme de l’Opéra, A Midsummer Night’s Dream and Peter Pan).

 Victor trained in musical theatre with Gilles Ramade’s company, Figaro & Co in Toulouse.
 In 2016, he joined the ECM in Paris, where he was directed by Ned Grujic and Guillaume Bouchède in several shows.
 He was then spotted by Olivier Solivérès and was in the original cast of Chevaliers at the Théâtre des Mathurins.
 From 2018 to 2022, he performed in a series of shows including Le Mur, Des Dieux, La Cigale sans la Fourmi, Le Grand Voyage d’Annabelle and Le Tartuffe.
 In 2022, he joined the tour of The Jungle Book, the musical (2020 Molières nomination) and Lawrence of Arabia (2022 Molières nomination) by Éric Bouvron at the Théâtre du Gymnase and on tour.